gutenbergtools/gutenbergsite/site/newsletter/index.md

 ## Mourning -> Celebrating

 Greg Newby left us in October; we've had a _mourning box_ on our homepage since.
 Greg's birthday was February 9th, so it seemed like an appropriate moment to turn from mourning his passing to _celebrating his accomplishments_, while working to continue them.
 So, Happy Birthday Greg, we miss you!
-There's are birthday cakes on our homepage now.
+There are birthday cakes on our homepage now.

 ## Tributes and Notes from our Community
 _[Biography on our website](https://gutenberg.org/about/newby.html)_